Chart Color Schemes

 Mildura Surrounds hosts an older demographic, ranking in the top quartile nationwide

-Mildura Surrounds has a median age of 45 years, which is slightly higher than Rest of Vic.'s 43 years.
-This figure is also considerably older than the national norm of 38 years.
-Comparing with the Rest of Vic. average, Mildura Surrounds has a notably over-represented 25-34 age cohort (13.6%) and an under-represented 15-24 age group (10.2%).
-Between 2021 and now, the 25 to 34 age group has increased from 10.6% to 13.6%.
-Conversely, the 55 to 64 cohort has decreased from 16.5% to 12.6%.
-By 2041, demographic modeling projects significant changes in Mildura Surrounds' age profile.
-The 25 to 34 age group is projected to grow by 211 people (41%), reaching 731 from the current 519.
-Conversely, population declines are expected for the 65 to 74 and 55 to 64 cohorts.
+Mildura Surrounds has a median age of 45 years, which is slightly higher than Rest of Vic.'s median age of 43.
+This figure is considerably older than the national norm of 38 years.
+Comparing with the average in Rest of Vic., Mildura Surrounds has an over-representation of the 25-34 cohort (13.6% locally) and an under-representation of the 15-24 age group (10.2%).
+Since 2021, the 25-34 age group has increased from 10.6% to 13.6% of the population.
+Conversely, the 55-64 cohort has decreased from 16.5% to 12.6%.
+Demographic projections indicate significant changes in Mildura Surrounds' age profile by 2041.
+The 25-34 age group is projected to expand by 211 people (41%), growing from 519 to 731 individuals.
+Conversely, population declines are projected for the 65-74 and 55-64 cohorts.